 TGbe editor: Please rename the title for the following clause as shown below:

-35.3.10 BSS parameter critical update procedure
+35.3.10 BSS parameter critical update (#11433)

 TGbe editor: Please add following new subclause and move all the text from clause 35.3.10 under this new subclause:

+35.3.10.1 BSS parameter critical update procedure (#11433)

 TGbe editor: Please modify following paragraph in this clause as shown below:

-— (#13788)include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP; include in a (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all APs that are requested for (re)setup in the received (Re)Association Request frame. • The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 (#10555)excluding the value 255) (#10122)by 1 when a critical update occurs to the (#13131)BSS parameters of that AP as defined in 11.2.3.15 (TIM Broadcast).
+— (#13788)include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP; include in a (Re)Association Response frame it transmits a BSS Parameters Change Count subfield for each of all APs that are requested for (re)setup in the received (Re)Association Request frame. • The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 (#10555)excluding the value 255) (#10122)by 1 when a critical update occurs to the (#13131)BSS parameters of that AP as defined in(#11433) 35.3.10.2 (Multi-link critical update events).

-— For each reported AP affiliated with the same AP MLD as the AP, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element(#10556)(#10730), with the updated elements selected from the elements as described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting), and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is incremented(#10415), and set to 0 otherwise.
+— For each reported AP affiliated with the same AP MLD as the AP, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report element(#10556)(#10730), with the updated elements selected from the elements as described in 35.3.11 (Multi-link procedures for channel switching, extended channel switching, and channel quieting) (#12807)and from the elements as described in 35.3.6.2 (Adding or removing affiliated APs), and until the updated elements are no longer included or until the BSS Parameters Change Count subfield is incremented(#10415), and set to 0 otherwise.

 TGbe editor: Please modify following paragraph in this clause as shown below:

-If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall — include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP corresponding to the (#11434)nontransmitted BSSID • The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 (#10555)excluding the value 255) (#10122)by 1 when a critical update occurs to the (#13131)operational parameters of that AP as defined in 11.2.3.15 (TIM Broadcast).
+If an AP affiliated with an AP MLD is a nontransmitted BSSID in a multiple BSSID set, then the AP that corresponds to the transmitted BSSID in the same multiple BSSID set shall — include in Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP corresponding to the (#11434)nontransmitted BSSID • The BSS Parameters Change Count subfield value for each AP is initialized to 0, and shall be incremented (modulo 256 (#10555)excluding the value 255) (#10122)by 1 when a critical update occurs to the (#13131)operational parameters of that AP as defined in(#11433) 35.3.10.2 (Multi-link critical update events).